 Causes of labial hypertrophy

-Enlarged or hypertrophied labia can be due to a number of potential causes.
-In most cases, there may be no underlying cause giving rise to enlarged labia.
-Just as the breasts have significant differences in size and shape over the course of a woman’s life, the change in size and shape of the labia similarly can change in response to hormonal fluctuations and the natural ageing process.
+Enlarged or hypertrophied labia can be caused by a number of potential causes.
+In most cases, there may be no underlying cause.
+Just as the breasts significantly change in size and shape over the course of a woman’s life, the change in size and shape of the labia can similarly change in response to hormonal fluctuations and the natural ageing process.

 Many women may develop large labia with age.
-As oestrogen levels begin to decrease, the labial tissue may begin to lengthen particularly as women approach menopause.
+As oestrogen levels decrease, the labial tissue may lengthen, particularly as women approach menopause.
 This is a similar mechanism causing labial hypertrophy during puberty.
-Changes in the levels of oestrogen can result in a number of biological changes, and the growth of the labia is one example of this.
+Changes in the levels of oestrogen can result in several biological changes, and the growth of the labia is one example of this.
 Labial hypertrophy can also be caused by pregnancy.
 The mechanism causing large labia in this situation is often due to increased blood flow to the vaginal area and this can result in engorgement of the vaginal tissues, and the area can often feel heavy.

 Many cases of labial hypertrophy are related to genetics.
 Women may often find that their first-degree relatives have also experienced labial enlargement, which has been present from birth.
 In those with a genetic predisposition to labial hypertrophy, it is possible to see enlarged labia before puberty develops.